 I feel sorry that I have to write this on our website, but I think that it's high time we start talking about these issues publicly and not just within our closed circles.
-I sure hope awareness is the only way forward.
+I surely hope that awareness is the only way forward.
 Well, let me start.

 There has been a lot of boom in the Trekking Industry and unlike that of the past, now every other person who has trekked once or twice in the Himalayas opens up a new venture in the Adventure Travel Industry these days, with a few local contact.
 It works not just as a side income for a few of them but also helps them break the monotony of their corporate life and relieve stress.
 On the other hand, the volume of trekkers in our Country has also exploded significantly.
 Unlike in our times or that of our seniors, when only a few people used to venture deep into the Himalayas, now everyone wants to trek.

 Please do not get me wrong.
-We absolutely do not have problems with mushrooming trek companies or loads of trekkers venturing deep in the Himalayas.
-What we have problems with is the way they do it, their irresponsible money making ways and unsustainable practices.
+We absolutely do not have problems with mushrooming trek companies or loads of trekkers venturing deep into the Himalayas.
+What we have problems with is the way they do it, their irresponsible money-making ways and unsustainable practices.

 Mountains Are Calling And I Must Go...

-A big bunch of trekkers these days wants to answer their call from the Mountains and hence join a huge group and trek like a sheep in a large flock tamed by their leaders.
+A big bunch of trekkers these days want to answer their call from the Mountains and hence join a huge group and trek like a sheep in a large flock tamed by their leaders.
+Few of the take pride in doing a SOLO trek by joining a big group.
 They come with impractical expectations in the remote mountains.
 They come to socialize, have fun, make noise, party hard, spread litter, act insensibly towards local sentiments, be overdemanding and a lot more things.
 They finally return to the pseudo society on the internet and share their thrilling adventure experience in the Himalayas, which definitely calls for a lot of attention!
-All this without even understanding the sport or the place that they went to or slept overnight in because to understand the Himalayas, you need silence, solitude, and rawness which comes at a cost and sacrifice.
+All this without even understanding the sport or the place that they went to or slept overnight in.
+I confidently say so, because to understand the Himalayas, you need silence, solitude, and rawness which comes at a cost and sacrifice.
 They return back with more of their friends and the vicious cycle continues.
 Well, top Indian companies have worked too hard to glamorize doing a trek in the Himalayas and they sell it well.
-Not just that - they take pride in being India's Largest Trek Company, colonizing fixed-camps in the remote Himalayas to lower their operational cost, set up large toilets in the eco-sensitive zones dumping tons of human waste every year, litter plastic and food waste in huge quantities across the remote and sensitive zones in the Himalayas, etc. Though its food waste, its unwanted waste in such regions!
+Not just that - they take pride in being India's Largest Trek Company, colonizing fixed-camps in the remote Himalayas to lower their operational cost, setting up large toilets in the eco-sensitive zones dumping tons of human waste every year, littering plastic and food waste in huge quantities across the remote and sensitive zones in the Himalayas, etc. Though it's food waste, it's unwanted waste in such regions!

 Exactly on the opposite end, we stand with a different belief system, different approach and thought process

 We believe that mountaineering is the only sport that you do for your own self and ignores glamourization and media, hence we practice it.
-Not to prove ourselves to society, but to better ourselves as an individual, become stronger and humbler with each venture.
-To get closer with mother Nature by being far away from our comfort zones.
-To make us reinstate the belief that we human beings are so so very small creature with reference to the mighty Himalayas and mother Earth.
-Whoever I be in my World, mountains treat me equally with everyone.
-Here love means hardwork and honest intentions, else you fail and the punishment is severe, might be even death..
+Not to prove ourselves to society, but to better ourselves as an individual, and become stronger and humbler with each venture.
+To get closer to mother Nature by being far away from our comfort zones.
+To make us reinstate the belief that we human beings are so so very small creatures with reference to the mighty Himalayas and mother Earth.
+Whoever I am in my World, mountains treat me equally with everyone.
+Here love means hard work and honest intentions, else you fail and the punishment is severe, might be even death.

 Another noteworthy problem is, with a multifold increase in the number of trekkers, there must be companies who should stand up to their demand and make money out of it.
 This has turned a Specialized SERVICE Sector of ADVENTURE TOURISM into a PRODUCT industry.
-Yes, trekking tour nowadays has become similar to that of buying potato or fish from the market.
+Yes, trekking tour nowadays has become similar to that of buying potatoes or fish from the market.
 The cheaper you get, the more it sells.
-Few companies who actually don't arrange treks by themselves but only sell it to local agencies at very cheaper rate actually offer cash backs and promo offers turning it into a product based industry.
-They vouch on extremely large groups because only then they can offer cheaper price.
+Few companies who actually don't arrange treks by themselves but only sell it to local agencies at a very cheaper rate actually offer cash backs and promo offers turning it into a product-based industry.
+They depend on extremely large groups because only then they can offer a cheaper price.
 The bigger the group, the better coz there will be more FUN!

 It's just like a fish or vegetable market, the more you buy, the cheaper you get.
 Lower the quality, more the noise in the market, and cheaper is the price!

-Who is the looser in this race ??
+Who is the loser in this race ??
 Well, good trekkers and ultimately the Himalayas lose in this race and competition